bharadx07/better-eval/README.md

 # 🔧 better-eval

-> 🚩 better-eval is under development, lacks testing and may have many bugs.
+> 🚩 better-eval is under development, lacks testing and could have bugs.
 Use at your own risk.

 ### An alternative to the ```eval()``` function in JavaScript that is faster, easier/better to use, and has less security issues.